plone/plone.stringinterp/README.txt

 Dependencies
 ============

-Dependencies are all in the CMF* namespace, so this theoretically useful outside Plone.
+Dependencies are all in the CMF* namespace, so this is theoretically useful outside Plone.
 It does use the 'plone' identifier for the message factory.